tyz1030/darkgs/README.md

-# DarkGS: Learning Neural Illumination and 3D Gaussians Relighting for Robotic Exploration in the Dark
+## DarkGS: Learning Neural Illumination and 3D Gaussians Relighting for Robotic Exploration in the Dark

+> "Even with these dark eyes, a gift of the dark night, I go to seek the shining light."   --Gu Cheng 1956-1993

 Novel-view rendering: Simulating a light cone and re-illuminating the environment.
 <p align="center">